lionelmace/ibmcloud-utils/vpn/README (lionel.mace@fr.ibm.com).md

     ./easyrsa build-client-full client1.vpn.ibm.com nopass
     ```

-## Import the certificates into the service Certificate Manager
+## Importing a certificate into the certificate manager

 1. Create an instance of `Certificate Manager`